Xilinx/Applications/GZip/README.md

 1. The whole LZ77 pipeline has been designed to process 8bytes/cycle.
 To achieve this, we read 8byte in parallel from DDR memory, and then perform multiple comparison in the dictionary to find the best match.
-Every cycle, we compare multiple sub-strings in a 8-byte length to find the best match.
+Every cycle, we compare multiple sub-strings in an 8-byte length to find the best match.
 2. To perform multiple comparisons every cycle, several copies of the dictionary data is maintained.
 The dictionary is also updated every cycle to avoid conditional writes.